Emperor (Norwegian band): Hiatus and occasional live performances

-Samoth announced on 23 October 2007 that Emperor had begun preparing a second official DVD release.
-On 8 December 2008 it was revealed that this release will be called Live Inferno and come in the form of a double-disc live album and a live DVD, taken from their appearances at Inferno and Wacken metal festivals during their brief reunion.
+Samoth announced on 23 October 2007 that Emperor was preparing a second official DVD release.
+On 8 December 2008, it was revealed that this release would be called Live Inferno and come as a double-disc live album and a live DVD, taken from their appearances at Inferno and Wacken metal festivals during their brief reunion.
 It was released on 16 April 2009 in Europe and 21 April in North America.

-On 2 August 2013, it was announced that Emperor would be reuniting to headline the 25th anniversary Wacken Festival in 2014.
+On 2 August 2013, it was announced that Emperor would reunite to headline the 25th anniversary Wacken Festival in 2014.
 In the following months, they were announced as headliners for the 2014 editions of the Bloodstock Open Air and Hellfest festivals.
 In April 2014, they announced shows in Tokyo and Osaka for July with Trym playing drums due to Faust's visa issues.

-On 12 August 2016, it was announced that Emperor would reunite again in 2017 for a special set of performances to celebrate their 20th anniversary second studio album Anthems to the Welkin at Dusk.
+On 12 August 2016, it was announced that Emperor would reunite again in 2017 for a special set of performances to celebrate the 20th anniversary of Anthems to the Welkin at Dusk.

 On 27 December 2018, the band announced its presentation at the Mexico Metal Fest in Monterrey, Mexico in 2019.

-Despite playing a handful of reunion shows, Ihsahn has stated that Emperor has no plans to record a new album.
-He was quoted as saying: "It's kind of a lose-lose thing.
+Despite playing a handful of reunion shows, Ihsahn stated in 2019 that Emperor had no plans to record an album.
+He was quoted as saying, "It's kind of a lose-lose thing.
 The whole point of black metal, people want something that is real and has integrity of what it is.
 At this point, none of us can see any reason to do that beyond what we already do."

+In 2023, Emperor toured the United States for the first time in 15 years, playing Anthems to the Welkin at Dusk in full.
+Emperor toured the United States again in 2025 to perform In the Nightside Eclipse in full.
+In 2026, they toured North America with Blood Incantation as support.
+The band is scheduled to appear at the 2026 Wacken Open Air music festival in Germany.